On the Present Status of Inflationary Cosmology: -attractors

-Recently, there were some interesting developments in the theory of $SL(2,\mathbb{Z})$ invariant $\alpha$-attractors \cite{Casas:2024jbw,Kallosh:2024ymt,Kallosh:2024pat,Kallosh:2024whb,Carrasco:2025rud}.
+Recently, there were some interesting developments in the theory of $SL(2,\mathbb{Z})$ invariant $\alpha$-attractors \cite{Casas:2024jbw,Kallosh:2024ymt,Kallosh:2024pat,Kallosh:2024kgt,Carrasco:2025rud,GonzalezQuaglia:2025qem}.
 Potentials of these models have an infinitely large inflationary plateau, which has the same shape in the inflaton direction as the potentials of $\alpha$-attractors.
-But these potentials also have an infinitely large number of ridges, which, at first glance, are too sharp to support inflation, see Fig. \ref{cart}.
+But these potentials also have an infinite number of ridges, which, at first glance, appear too sharp to support inflation (see Fig. \ref{cart}).

 However, this apparent sharpness is just an illusion created by hyperbolic geometry.
 One can show that each of these ridges is physically equivalent to an infinite inflationary plateau.
 Thus, these potentials describe an infinitely large number of inflationary plateaus.

 The intricate structure of the inflationary potential in the models with axion stabilization is shown in Fig. \ref{disk1000} \cite{Carrasco:2025rud}.
-The sharp peaks in this figure represent large inflationary plateaus, which are physically equivalent to each other.
+The sharp peaks in this figure correspond to large inflationary plateaus that are physically equivalent.
 All stabilized inflationary trajectories are shown by infinitely many axion valleys (dark lines) in the figure.
 Inflation occurs when the inflaton field rolls down along these valleys.

-Thus, the plot of the potentials with axion stabilization in disk variables instantly provides a detailed and complete map of the $SL(2,\mathbb{Z})$ invariant potentials, including a map of all inflationary trajectories available in these theories.
+Thus, the plot of the potentials with axion stabilization in disk variables immediately provides a detailed and complete map of the $SL(2,\mathbb{Z})$- invariant potentials, including a map of all inflationary trajectories available in these theories.
 After the axion stabilization \cite{Carrasco:2025rud}, these models have the same (discrete) set of predictions as the $\alpha$-attractor Poincar\'e disk models shown by the purple lines in Fig. \ref{Flauger0}.